 The exit terms matter more than buyers think during negotiation and exactly as much as procurement said they would during a re-platforming.
 Get a written commitment that the customer can export embeddings, audit logs, and connector configurations in a structured format within 30 days of contract termination, at no additional fee.
 Without this clause, the cost of leaving Glean, even when justified, includes a custom data-extraction engagement priced at vendor convenience.

 Glean's counter: "Standard data export is available; embeddings are proprietary."
 Push back.
-The embeddings are derived from your data and computed against a model you paid for.
+The embeddings are derived from your data and computed against a model you paid for — Glean's own security documentation states that indexed content, permissions, embeddings and query processing all sit inside the customer's Glean tenant [8], which makes "we cannot give you your embeddings" a commercial position rather than an architectural one.
 The format may be proprietary but the data is yours.
 Get the export commitment in the master agreement.

 9. Multi-Most-Favored-Nation (MFN) clause for renewal pricing